 RG: Thank you.

-Check out Glasper’s new album, Black Radio, streaming at NPR Music this week before its release on February 28.
+Check out Glasper’s new album, Black Radio, coming out on February 28.